 Nina founded the Astoria Film Festival and AstoriaSTEAM in Astoria NY and launched a series of workshops in filmmaking, science, art, and engineering, available to the Astoria community via schools, after school programs, and through classes for the general public.

 Nina managed an After School Program in the Mission Hill Housing Complex during her undergrad years, created a Digital After School program at the Children's Aid Society in Harlem, NYC that served as a pilot program for Intel's Computer Classrooms, served as Communications Director at The PEAR Institute: Partnerships in Education and Resilience at McLean Hospital and Harvard Medical School, which creates and fosters evidence-based innovations in youth-serving organizations to help all students succeed.
 While at PEAR, Nina spearheaded the creation of online training and assessment tools that inform educational programs and professionals about program quality in schools and afterschool settings to help bridge the resource gap in high poverty and underserved communities.

 Additionally, Nina works on film production, grant writing, digital strategy and business development, through her company StudioFiore.
 Nina spent many years at the forefront of digital entertainment, where she produced countless websites, digital strategies, & digital experiences.
-She created the first websites for Viacom, Paramount, and MTVNetworks, created the first social media and SEO-based digital strategies for MTVNetworks, PBS Interactive, and Sesame Workshop, produced Sundance Film Festival's first live webcasts, and managed the the core team at Viacom that created and launched the Noggin Channel.
+She created the first websites for Viacom, Paramount, and MTVNetworks, created the first social media accounts, podcasts, and SEO-based digital strategies for MTVNetworks, PBS Interactive, and Sesame Workshop, produced Sundance Film Festival's first live webcasts, and managed the the core team at Viacom that created and launched the Noggin Channel.

 Nina also homeschools her son and advocates for Autistic Acceptance, Inclusion, and Disability Civil Rights, with a focus on nonspeaking autistics and Neurodiversity.
 A published author, Nina writes as much as possible to help promote a more complete, more positive view of autistics than what is usually found in the public domain.